 From its early comic-book beginnings in the 1970s until today, the Con is all about superheroes and whom fans aspire to be: Better versions of themselves.
 As the 12 profiles show, the best stories aren’t the ones we read or watch but those we live each day that seek to unleash the hidden hero within.

-Review copies are available upon request.
-Please email joe at bunnybows dot com.
+Please address any inquiries to joe at bunnybows dot com.